TGI Fridays Interview Questions

 6. How would you deal with an upset customer?

-• Mention you would find out what is wrong with the customer.
-If it was the product, mention you would offer to replace it (after checking with the manager).
-Mention your goal is to have the customer leave happy as an unhappy customer will never come back.
+• Mention that you will find out what is wrong with the customer.
+If it were the product, you would offer to replace it (after checking with the manager).
+Mention that your goal is to have the customer leave happy, as an unhappy customer is unlikely to return.

 7. What salary are you looking for?